Blue and Gold Macaw vs Bourke's Parakeet: Complete Comparison (2026)

 Health and Lifespan Comparison

 Blue and Gold Macaw has a typical lifespan of 50-60+ years, while Bourke's Parakeet lives approximately 15-25 years.
 Health profiles differ significantly between these birds.
-Blue and Gold Macaw is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Bourke's Parakeet faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Blue and Gold Macaw is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Bourke's Parakeet faces its own health challenges including species-specific conditions.
+Similar numbers of documented predispositions across both breeds, but different conditions and different care approaches.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health